 Near a small village called Shiyanbei in the Yazhou region, which sits in the middle of Zhejiang Province, China, is the Longyou Caves, a cave system like no other.
-Its extensive, magnificent, and rare ancient underground world is considered in China as “the ninth wonder of the ancient world.”
+Its extensive, magnificent, and rare ancient underground world is considered in China to be “the ninth wonder of the ancient world.”

 The Longyou Caves are thought to date back at least 2,000 years and represent one of the largest underground excavations of ancient times.
 Scientists from around the world are at a loss as to why these were made, or even who made them.